You’ve probably read many opinions about the pros and cons of credit cards.

 You Think You Can Too?

-Let’s look at your spending with a fine-tooth comb.
+Let’s go over your spending with a fine-tooth comb.

 Your current credit card debt strictly belongs to your old spending.